Shōta Fujio

-Shōta Fujio (藤尾 翔太, Fujio Shōta) is a Japanese professional footballer who plays as a forward for J1 League club Machida Zelvia.
+Shōta Fujio (藤尾 翔太, Fujio Shōta) is a Japanese professional footballer who plays as a forward for J1 League club Kashiwa Reysol.

 Career

 Fujio scored a last minute goal against Urawa Red Diamonds on his senior team debut after coming on as a substitute in the 86' minute.

 International career

 Fujio has international caps at youth level (U-16, U-18 and U-21), as well as U-23 for Japan.
 He scored 2 goals at the group stage match against Paraguay in the 2024 Summer Olympics.

 On 4 April 2024, Fujio was called up to the Japan U23 squad for the 2024 AFC U-23 Asian Cup.